Mysterio: Further appearances and decline

 Mysterio later creates the alias of world-renowned psychiatrist Dr. Ludwig Rinehart, using technology and hypnosis in an attempt to make Spider-Man lose his mind, and nearly convincing him to unmask himself, though ironically Spider-Man was helped by J. Jonah Jameson suddenly bursting into the house.
 Spider-Man then unmasked Mysterio.
 Mysterio then establishes a brief partnership with the Wizard in a plot to kill Spider-Man and the Human Torch on a Hollywood movie set by pretending to enroll them in a film.
 However, they were both defeated and arrested.
 He threatens to destroy the city while on TV, and goes on to convince Spider-Man he is 6 in tall using a post-hypnotic suggestion and a miniature funfair, but Spider-Man sees through the illusion and captures Mysterio yet again.

 While Beck is incarcerated, his cellmate Daniel Berkhart briefly becomes Mysterio on the original's behalf.
 Out of prison, Beck resumes his Ludwig Rinehart identity to manipulate Spider-Man's Aunt May into revealing the whereabouts of a lost fortune hidden in her house.
-Beck used bogus alien disguises to frighten May Parker into revealing the location of the fortune, but then learned that the money had long ago been eaten by silverfish.
+Beck used bogus alien disguises to frighten May into revealing the location of the fortune, but then learned that the money had long ago been eaten by silverfish.
 In his next appearance, Mysterio tricks Spider-Man into believing that he had caused the death of a bystander.
-Mysterio then attempts to scare the tenants from an apartment complex in a real estate scam thwarted by the preteen superhero team Power Pack, much to his later humiliation.
+Mysterio then attempts to scare the tenants from an apartment complex in a real estate scam thwarted by the Power Pack, much to his later humiliation.
 He is recruited by Doctor Octopus to form the second Sinister Six, and battles Spider-Man.
 In other encounters, Mysterio has faked the death of Spider-Man's Aunt May, and made deals with demons from Limbo.
 Despite this, however, Mysterio was constantly beaten by Spider-Man and usually arrested.
 He joined Doctor Octopus' Sinister Six on several occasions, but this never gave him the edge against his foe that he desired.
 Eventually, he began to lose credibility as a supervillain, with his defeat at the hands of Power Pack being a particularly humiliating moment.